Notes on the Geography of Egypt: Skirting the Delta

 From 2002: the waterside Bibliotheca Alexandrina.

-A plainclothes security guard, with a none-too-subtle gun under his jacket.
+A plainclothes security guard, with a none-too-subtle weapon.

 One of the few bits of antiquity to survive in Alexandria: Pompey's Pillar was erected not for Pompey but centuries later to support a statue of Diocletian.
 Don't feel too sorry for him; he doesn't mind.